pioio/ezcli/README.md

 ### Taskfile.dev
 Unlike Taskfile, `taskcli` does not rely on YAML.
 YAML has its benefits, but also drawbacks.
 Refactoring YAML is hard, and it's easy to make mistakes.
+A key benefit of the https://Taskfile.dev project is that it ships as a single portable `task` GO binary.

 ### argh
 `argh` is a great library for creating CLI interfaces from python functions.